Generic Name: Glatiramer Acetate (gla TIR a mer AS e tate)

 - Tell all of your health care providers that you take glatiramer acetate.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Some people have had reactions within minutes after getting glatiramer acetate.
-Tell your doctor if you have any bad effects after getting this drug.
+- Some people have had a reaction within seconds to minutes after getting glatiramer acetate.
+Tell your doctor if you have any bad effects after getting glatiramer acetate.

 How is this medicine (Glatiramer Acetate) best taken?